| |

 it would teeter in a movement that made it walk.

-was the only one made that
+| This Moai is different because it was the only one made that

 had legs.
 No one knows why